Hashim Amla: 2017

 During the third Test against Sri Lanka on 12 January 2017, Amla played his 100th Test, becoming the 8th South African to play 100 Test matches.
 By ending 9 innings without a fifty in recent Test tours, Amla finally scored his 26th century in his 100th match and regained his Test average over 50 as well.

 With that century, Amla became the 8th Test player overall and 2nd South African after Graeme Smith to score a century in their 100th Test.
 After playing 100 Test matches he got the title (#Mighty hash).

 In August 2017, he was named in a World XI side to play three Twenty20 International matches against Pakistan in the 2017 Independence Cup in Lahore.

 2019 Cricket World Cup and retirement

 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 On 19 June 2019, in the match against New Zealand, Amla became the second-fastest batsman, in terms of innings, to score 8,000 runs in ODIs, doing so in his 176th innings.

 On 8 August 2019, Amla announced his playing retirement from all forms of international cricket.
 After retiring from international cricket, he joined Cape Town Blitz franchise team as a batting consultant for the 2019 Mzansi Super League tournament.

 Later in December, Amla headed one of the teams of Qatar T10 League, Falcon Hunters, as the leading international batsmen.

 In January 2020, Pakistan Super League franchise Peshawar Zalmi signed Amla as team's batting mentor for the 2020 season.

+Coaching career

+In August 2023, He was appointed as a batting coach of Johannesburg-based Lions for the period of three years.
+In 2023, he was also falsely attributed as stating that he sympathized with the Pakistani side during a game with South Africa.
+This misinformation was spread during a barrage of false information occurrences during 2023.